JoGetBlock/matic-docs/docs/develop/getblock.md

 ## What you will do

-Following the tutorial, you will:
+In this tutorial, you will:

-1. Get started on GetBlock and access GetBlock test nodes
+1. Get started on GetBlock and access test nodes.
-2. Create a wallet address with Metamask
+2. Create a wallet address with Metamask.
-3. Add balance to the wallet (using test tokens)
+3.Add test tokens to your wallet.
 4. Compile and deploy a smart contract using Remix
 5. Check the status of your smart contract.